dannybabbev/pc_cleaner/README.md

 ```

 ### Notes
-- Tested an run on MacOS only; However, theoretically should work on Windows and Linux
+- Tested an ran on MacOS only; However, it should work on Windows and Linux